fb pixel

 When do I apply?

 Applying early is always better!
-Full-time online applications can take 4-8 weeks to process.
+Full-time online applications must be submitted at least 45 days before the study period ends and can take 4-8 weeks to process.

 • Fall/Winter session application opens in June.